 You can use 10-12 eggs for this, with more eggs for fuller muffins and less eggs if you want to leave room for more of the chicken/spinach/whatever ingredients.

-By now the oven should be preheated, so just pop the muffin pan in and bake for about 15 minutes.
+By now the oven should be warm, so just pop the muffin pan into your preheated oven and bake for about 15 minutes.
 Check for browning and don’t overcook!
 But don’t undercook either, because soggy raw egg muffins would be gross.

-When they are done, drizzle a little wing sauce on top and ENJOY!
+When they are done, drizzle a little wing sauce or a few dashes of hot sauce on top and ENJOY!
+These spicy egg muffins are delicious, and take the most important meal of the day to the NEXT LEVEL!

 Buffalo Chicken Egg Muffins

-These buffalo chicken egg muffins are a protein-packed breakfast, perfect for grab and go!
+These breakfast muffins are a protein-packed Whole30 breakfast, perfect for grab and go!
 Experiment with different veggies, meats, and spices to create delicious variety to keep your mornings interestingly nutritious!

 - 12 eggs